ROCm/hipBLAS/docs/install.rst

 Dependencies are listed in the script ``install.sh``.
 Use ``install.sh`` with ``-d`` option to install dependencies.
 CMake has a minimum version requirement listed in the file ``install.sh``.
 See ``--cmake_install`` flag in ``install.sh`` to upgrade automatically.

-However, for the test and benchmark clients' host reference functions you must manually download and install AMD's ILP64 version of the AOCL libraries, version 4.1 or 4.0, from https://www.amd.com/en/developer/aocl.html.
+However, for the test and benchmark clients' host reference functions you must manually download and install AMD's ILP64 version of the AOCL libraries, version 4.2, from https://www.amd.com/en/developer/aocl.html.
-The `aocl-linux-*` packages include AOCL-BLAS and AOCL-LAPACK.
+The `aocl-linux-*` packages include AOCL-BLAS (aocl-blis) and AOCL-LAPACK (aocl-libflame).
 If you download and install the full AOCL packages into their default locations then this reference LAPACK and BLAS should be found by the clients ``CMakeLists.txt``.
 Note, if you only use the ``install.sh -d`` dependency script and change the default CMake option ``LINK_BLIS=ON``, you may experience `hipblas-test` stress test failures due to 32-bit integer overflow on the host unless you exclude the stress tests via command line argument ``--gtest_filter=-*stress*``.